pinkocto/supermicro-setup/README.md

 - Go to `CPU Configuration`.
 - Check the setting `Intel® Virtualization Technology` and ensure it is set to `Disabled`

+***1.3.
+Reboot:***
+- Save changes and exit the BIOS setup.
+- Reboot the system to apply the new BIOS settings.

 ### 2. Installing a new Ubuntu operating system
 - Connect to the internet: `Use wired connection`
 - What do you want to do with Ubuntu?: `install Ubuntu`